bojates/events-manager-timezone/README.md

 The edit events template needs replacing with one that embeds the complete datetime data (details of how to do this are below).
 It then replaces in the same way as the calendar and events page.

 ### Defaults
-It assumes the WordPress timezone is set to London, and this default is in the code twice.
+It assumes the WordPress timezone is set to London, but it's possible to change.

 ### Known bugs
- - In calendar view, if the timezone adjustment means a date change, this isn't honoured.
  - Not all the BuddyPress and Events templates that might show times have been identified.

 ### Possible improvements to the plugin
- - We could probably grab the WordPress timezone and make it available to the JavaScript without requiring user configuration
+ - We could probably grab the WordPress timezone and make it available to the Plugin and JavaScript without requiring user configuration
  - It's possible we could put the template overrides in this plugin folder, rather than the theme folder

 ## Installation
 ### 1. Install the relevant plugins
 In WordPress, install and activate Events Manager and then install and activate this Plugin.
 I suggest using folder name ``events-manager-timezones``.

-### 2. Change the default timezone in the JavaScript
+### 2. Change the default timezone in the JavaScript and PHP
+If you don't want to use London as your default timezone.
+This should match your WordPress timezone setting.

 Open ``js/events-manager-timezone.js`` and edit it to set your timezone.
 It is set twice -
  - var defaultTimeZone
  - setDefaultTimeZone function (for the initial cookie).

+Open ``events-manager-timezones.php`` and change the timezone in the first function emtz_default_timezone.

 ### 3. Add the TimeZone picker
 Using the regular WordPress admin, edit your calendar and event list pages.
 Where you want the TimeZone picker, add: